SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 Laminal sounds are actively articulated with the blade of the tongue.
 Apical sounds are actively articulated with ⟮＿the tip of the tongue＿⟯.
 Subapical sounds are sounds articulated with the underside of the tip of the tongue.
-Laminal and subapical sounds are identified by the distinctive feature [+ distributed].
+Laminal and subapical sounds are identified by the distinctive feature [+distributed].
-Apical sounds are identified by the distinctive feature [- distributed].
+Apical sounds are identified by the distinctive feature [-distributed].

 ######## ipa